Flashcards in Week 5- Government Intervention to Correct Market Failure Deck (38):

 - Command and control

-- Economic incentives (tax&subsidies + Marketable pollution permits)
+- Economic incentives (tax and subsidies + Marketable pollution permits)

 Command and control